 Therefore, obsessing with food and the body we “should” have is just the tip of an iceberg in a constant search to fulfill the need to feel good about ourselves and live a happy life.
 There is an urgent need to be aware of this, let go and start working towards self consciousness, listen to our own bodies’ signals and symptoms, discover what is good for ourselves in an individual way.
 Also, it is important to learn that food is not the enemy, it exists to nourish us, to give us joy, vitality and health.

-Lets discover, explore, heal and find a new path to health and happiness through small daily changes in all areas of our lives.
+Lets discover what our own body needs, explore, heal and find a new path to health and happiness through small daily changes and self-awareness.